olgachmaj/CV/README.md

 ## About
 I am a enthusiastic, deliberate and perserverant Software Engineer in training who loves to create and to solve problems.

+I take a great pleasure in self improvement and aim to expand my perspective through new experiences and learning about different technologies.

+I have discovered coding when I learned basics of JavaScript and HTML at the age of ten, and been enthusiastic about tech ever since.
+During my time at high school I took part in various tech related workshops (JavaScript, Adobe Illustrator, Social Media Advertising) and pursued my hobbies, which are also mostly tech centric (3d graphic software, Unity game engine).

 ## Background

-After spending two years on self-driven learing to improve my language skills while working as a Tourist Guide, I have made decision of moving away from my home country.
+After spending two years on self-driven learing to improve my language skills while working as a Tourist Guide, I have made a decision of moving away from my home country.

-In role of a care assistant I have shown ability to quickly adapt and solve problems in various, often challenging settings while maintaining profesional level of dementia care.
+In role of a Care Assistant I have shown ability to quickly adapt and solve problems in various, often challenging settings while maintaining profesional level of dementia care.

-Working in a care sector has allowed me to develop my communication & time management skills which prove helpful when maintaining and writing code with others and independently.
+Working in a care sector has allowed me to develop communication & time management skills which prove helpful when maintaining and writing code with others and independently.